sinancang/oxideye/README.md

 # oxideye 👁️‍🗨️

-"oxideye" is a work in progress that records and logs **computer peripheral usage statistics** (think mouse distance, key/button press, etc.).
+"oxideye" records and logs **computer peripheral usage stats** (think mouse distance, key/button press, etc.) so you can brag to your friends about how many miles your mouse has travelled

-The main goal in developing this for me is:
-1. Learn Rust development 🦀
-2. Discover how many times my mouse goes to the moon and back every week🌕

 ---
-Currently the program logs:
+**Currently** the program logs:
 - Mouse distance (in pixels)
 - Wheel spins
 - Button presses
 - Key presses

 ---
-Down the line I intend to add:
+**Down the line** I intend to add:
-- CLI tool to aggregate and view the stats
+- CLI tool to easily access the stats, as well as fun-facts (e.g. "if you had a cent for each time you pressed a key, you'd have $X!")
 - Notifications on milestones (when stats exceed certain thresholds)
 - Stat sharing across multiple devices